Prison School: Other characters

 Chiyo is Kiyoshi's classmate and watches sumo wrestling as a hobby.
 Kiyoshi has a crush on her, and she has one on him.
 She is Mari's sister and has deep respect for her.
 She, like the rest of the Kurihara family employs a strange philosophy to judge one's character.
 Her philosophy is, "Anyone who likes sumo wrestling isn't all bad".
-At the end of the series, she replaces Mari as the president of the Underground Student Council.
+At the end of the series, she succeeds Mari as the president of the Underground Student Council after Hana successfully steals Kiyoshi from her.